-We can now construct sentences ('rules') of the form $If\ A$ then B, where A is a conjunction of conditions and B is a conjunction of right-update consequences.
+We can now construct sentences ('rules') of the form If A then B, where A is a conjunction of conditions and B is a right-update consequence.
 We say that a rule is active if all its conditions are true.
 Then the idea is that an agent has the right to send a specific message if and only if there is an active rule with right-update consequence that matches that message.